Program for Arctic Regional Climate Assessment (PARCA) Data Sets

-Data are available through investigator Web sites.
-Questions about these data should be directed to the individual technical contacts responsible for each data set.
+Data are available either by FTP or through investigator Web sites.
+Questions about investigator data should be directed to the individual technical contacts responsible for each data set.
 The National Snow and Ice Data Center (NSIDC) provides summaries and links to these data as a service to our users.

 The following example shows how to cite the use of this data set in a publication.
 For more information, see our Use and Copyright Web page.